nickbrandt/GitLab/.gitlab/issue_templates/Snowplow event tracking.md

 * Category: The name for the group of objects you want to track.
 They can just be the GitLab category, or a specific workflow within a category.
 * Action: A string that is used to define the user action.
 * Label: An optional string which identifies the specific object being actioned.
-* Property: An optional string describing the object or the action performed on it.
+* Property: Optional.
+Any additional property of the element, or object being acted on.
 * Value: Optional, numeric.
 Describes a numeric value or something directly related to the event.
 This could be the value of an input (e.g. `10` when clicking `internal` visibility)

 | Category | Action | Label | Property | Feature Issue | Additional Information |